terrylimxc/rocks-nose/README.md

 # Install Virtual Environment
 sudo pip3 install pipenv

-# Check virtualenv has been installed successfully
+# Check pipenv has been installed successfully
 pipenv --version

 # Initialise a Virtual Environment of your choice